Is the new business model for publishers to be selling over-priced and under-performing services to writers?

-And, he points up that contrary to challenging how AS did business, they gave their CEO Kevin Weiss a seat on their board.
+And, he points up that contrary to challenging how ASI did business, they gave their CEO Kevin Weiss a seat on their board.

 Questions To Ponder

-- How might your publishing house run if you truly put writers and readers at the heart of how you do business?
+- How might our publishing house run if we truly put writers and readers at the heart of how you do business?

-- If you remembered that you are a creative industry and actually got creative about how you sell books?
-And service writers?
+- How might our publishing house run if we remembered that we are a creative industry and got creative about how we sell books and service writers?

-- If you saw Amazon as somebody to learn from?
+- How might our publishing house run if we saw Amazon as somebody to learn from?

-In short, how about a response to the challenges faced by our industry that incorporates the creative as much as the commercial?
+In short, how about a response to the challenges that incorporates the creative as much as the commercial?

 RELATED POSTS: 2014: Penguin ASI Still a Poor Choice